luis-gzz/SecretHandshakeServer/README.md

 To use you will need to replace all instances of /r/SecretHandshakeVault in the server code with the subreddit you would like to use.
 You will also need to setup a reddit script and .agent file (the code requires one named bot.agent).
 Since this project uses graw (Go Reddit API Wrapper) the instruction about registration on their [gitbook](https://turnage.gitbooks.io/graw/content/) will be helpful.

 Place all files from this repository into a directory along with the .agent file you created.
 And from within that folder's directory run
   `go run server.go encrypt.go` within the command line.
 The [SecretHandshake website](https://luis-gzz.github.io/SecretHandshake/) should be set up to point to localhost:3000 which the go script should automatically run in.
+You might need to load unsafe scripts as I haven't fixed a cross http/https network issue.

 From here you can upload text and images(no large image file support) and you can retrieve text; image retrieval sort of works but still needs some work.